Myriades-ll/ZW164_py_plugin/README.md

 `git clone https://github.com/Myriades-ll/ZW164_py_plugin.git`

+## Usage

+For every endpoint in the hardware; 8 in the ZW164; the plugin will create 2 devices:

+- the first to control the volume
+- the second to select the sound you want to play; over a choice of 30

+Each device represent the actual values of your hardware.

+So first, adjust the volume and then select a sound to play it instantly.

+## Limitation

+You can't change actual volume while playing a sound.
+It will change for the next sound.
+If you turn off the volume, the endpoint won't play anymore sound; it will be skipped.
+Endpoints have 4 levels of priority.
+Please refer to [ZW164 spec_tech](https://aeotec.freshdesk.com/helpdesk/attachments/6086177008) (pdf file)

 ## Notes

 - might work with every z-wave device that embed the  [COMMAND_CLASS_SOUND_SWITCH](https://z-wave.me/files/manual/z-way/Command_Class_Reference.html#SECTION0016470000000000000000); so the zw164 is not only concerned by this plugin.
 - sound names and duration may vary on other hardware.

+## TODO

+- retrieve sounds name and duration from hardware and for each endpoint